udaypydi/react-simple-boilerplate/README.md

     </div>
 </div>

  A simple react boilerplate with webpack hmr and latest babel packages.
-It comes with inbuilt [Travis-CI](https://travis-ci.org/) for PR checks, lint checks and builds.
+It comes with inbuilt [Github Actions](https://github.com/features/actions) for PR checks, lint checks and builds.
 Kick start the development with tailwind css, react hooks and much more.

 ## Getting Started
 <i>These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.</i>